 Professional stump removal costs roughly $165 on average across the country.
 It takes around an hour to complete.
 Professional firms may charge based on a variety of factors:

-- You should anticipate spending between $2 and $5 per inch if they charge by diameter inch.
+- You should anticipate spending between $2 and $5 per inch if they charge by diameter.
 The majority of businesses charge a minimum of $100.
 The higher the cost, the greater the diameter.

 - Based on the total number of stumps.
 Many firms provide discounts to consumers who use multiple stump removal services.
 The first stump might cost between $100 and $150, with each successive stump costing between $30 and $50.

-- You should expect to pay a fixed hourly charge if you require a significant area of land cleaned and a large number of stumps removed.
+- You should expect to pay a fixed hourly charge if you require a significant area of land cleaned and many stumps removed.
 Customers are normally charged roughly $150 per hour on average.
 You might be charged based on the diameter of the stumps that need to be removed.
 If the average diameter of a stump is 12 inches and there are 200 stumps, you’ll need to clear 2400 inches.
 You’ll pay $4800 if you pay $2 for each inch.

-- The cost of removing a tree stump is influenced by the soil quality.
+- The soil quality influences the cost of removing a tree stump.
 Some machine blades may be damaged by rocky soil, resulting in a price increase of up to 50%.

 - Because certain tree stumps are more difficult to grind than others, they might cost more.

-- Stump removal is less expensive for stumps with limited root systems than for stumps with vast root systems.
+- Stump removal is less expensive for stumps with limited root systems than those with vast root systems.

-- You will have to pay extra if you want the ground-up stump removed as well.
+- You will also have to pay extra if you want the ground-up stump removed.

 Cost of DIY stump removal